Navigation

 Mechanical Design

-I welded the two horizontal members to a piece of angle iron that serves as the platform to which the 1 7/8" hitch ball mounts.
-I later added some 1/4 rods criss-crossed ahead of the platform to increase stiffness (not pictured).
+I welded the two horizontal members to a piece of 3 x 3 x 3/16" angle iron that serves as the platform to which the 1 7/8" hitch ball mounts.
+I later added some 1/4" rods criss-crossed ahead of the platform to increase lateral stiffness (not pictured).

 The vertical supports tie into existing holes in the subframe at the top, and into the horizontal supports at the bottom.
-There are also 1/8" x 1".
+They are also 3/16" x 1".
 I ground some small notches into the right vertical support to hold zip-ties in place for securing the trailer wiring.

 I used metric hardware throughout, so that the existing BMW tool kit could be used if there was any need to make adjustments during a trip.